-This award is for brands that created positive change by effectively pivoting their marketing programme or business activities in response to significant structural and cultural shifts (e.g. COVID-19, diversity, etc.) in the current landscape.
-Entrants will need to demonstrate the effectiveness of the action for the brand.
+This award is for brands that created positive change by effectively pivoting their commerce/shopper marketing program or business activities in response to significant structural and cultural shifts and moments of crisis (e.g. pandemic, social justice movement, political events, etc.) in order to more effectively connect with the shopper along the path to purchase and drive conversion.
+Entrants need to pinpoint the pivot and frame for the judges how the messaging/campaign shifted, the team adjusted the approach to production or go-to-market planning, etc. Demonstrate the effectiveness of the action for the brand.
 Examples can include a pivot in positioning, a change in portfolio management, a digital acceleration, etc.